StevenWeir038/Kennel39/README.md

 All accounts can:
 - view a page personalised with their username
-- view booking from the current date to one year in the future
+- view bookings from the current date to one year in the future
 - filter the table using a jquery support datepicker.
-This has been setup to allow only current date to one year in the future.
+This has been setup to allow selections from current date to one year in the future.
 - `Show all` button removes filtering and restores table to default.
 - create a booking by selecting `Book Now`
 - the table itself utilizes a hover effect for a whole row to emphasis the record the user is actively viewing/selecting.